 SNF residents are at increased risk for severe disease, hospitalization, and death from infections caused by influenza viruses and SARS-CoV-2, the virus that causes COVID-19.
 Influenza seasons vary in timing, intensity, and severity from year to year, based on the characteristics of the circulating influenza virus strains, how well the vaccine matches the circulating strains, and other factors.
 Influenza activity in some locations of the Southern Hemisphere during the 2022 season increased to pre-COVID pandemic (or even higher) levels, which raises the possibility that Northern Hemisphere countries could encounter increased influenza activity this season.
 The Centers for Disease Control and Prevention (CDC) has reported early increases in seasonal flu activity in most of the country, and influenza activity is increasing in California.
 With concurrent circulation of influenza, SARS-CoV-2, and respiratory syncytial virus (RSV) in California, there is increased risk of co-infection associated with increased morbidity and mortality.
 In the United States, the most common influenza strain identified to date has been influenza A(H3N2), which has been associated with severe illness in older people.
 The currently circulating A(H3N2) strain is genetically and antigenically closely related to this season’s vaccine.

-Facilities should review the updated "Recommendations for the Prevention and Control of Influenza in California Skilled Nursing Facilities during the COVID-19 Pandemic" (PDF) to ensure readiness for the influenza season.
+Facilities should review the updated “Recommendations for the Prevention and Control of Influenza in California Skilled Nursing Facilities during the COVID-19 Pandemic” (PDF) (This guidance is no longer current.
+Please refer to the Detecting and Controlling Outbreaks webpage for the most current guidance on prevention and control of respiratory infections in SNFs) to ensure readiness for the influenza season.
 It is essential for SNFs to optimize all effective influenza prevention and outbreak control interventions, including influenza vaccination of SNF residents and healthcare personnel (HCP) and prompt initiation of antiviral therapy and chemoprophylaxis when influenza is identified.
 SNFs should focus efforts on improving influenza vaccination rates in residents and especially in HCP, which have lagged substantially behind those for HCP in acute care hospitals and ambulatory clinics and have plateaued since 2019-2020.
-Additionally, for FY2023, reporting of SNF HCP influenza vaccination rates will be required and used to calculate payments via the SNF Value Based Purchasing Program (cms.gov/files/document/fy2023-snf-qrp-faqs.pdf) (PDF).
+Additionally, for FY2023, reporting of SNF HCP influenza vaccination rates will be required and used to calculate payments via the SNF Value Based Purchasing Program (PDF) (cms.gov/files/document/fy2023-snf-qrp-faqs.pdf).

 The following strategies are especially important during this influenza season: